-- 7. Once the motor has been started, allow it to warm-up for several minutes before getting underway. - While the boat is still securely moored to the dock, advance the shift control to forward, to reverse, and into neutral to check shifting operation.
+- Once the engine has been started, allow it to warm-up for several minutes before getting underway. - While the boat is still securely moored to the dock, advance the shift control to forward, to reverse, and into neutral to check shifting operation.